An overview of the most well-known and popular features in Windows 11.

 ISO vs. Media Creation Tool — which should you choose?

-Choose ISO when…
+Choose the ISO when…

-Choose Media Creation Tool when…
+Choose the Media Creation Tool when…

 Download the ISO file